Quanda/tenna-challenge/README.md

 # tenna-challenge
 ## Instructions
 1. Clone the repo and 'cd' into the folder
-1. Run optimizated math challenge
+1. Run `npm run math` to execute the math challenge
-   1. npm run math
-1. Run thread synchronization challenge
+1. Run `npm run thread` to execute the thread synchronization challenge
-   1. npm run thread